"Puppies with a future - from dogs with a past!"

 All Toy Fox Terrier puppies are clever but even after 49 years of collecting top show ring honors, in the end, it all boils down to one thing - dogs should excel at what they were bred to do.
 The first thing you should know is that not all TFTs are created equal.
 O'BJ Toy Fox Terriers are known for above average intelligence, vibrant good health and strong bones.
 After so many years with big dogs (Rottwielers, Akitas and Bull Terriers), our first Toy Fox Terrier purchase taught me and Bill about brittle bone syndrome.
 It was a horrible experience but one that made us strive for the same genetic strength for which Akitas O'BJ are still known worldwide.
 We also learned about "toy dog teeth" and the expense involved.
 So in addition to strong bones, we insist on a deep jaw and big terrier teeth.

-A well bred, properly raised Toy Fox Terrier will be with you longer than that new car you bought so buying a puppy deserves the same research.
+A well bred, properly raised Toy Fox Terrier will be with you longer than that new car so buying a puppy deserves the same research.
 Sobering thought eh?
 The funny thing is that most owners wouldn't trade their O'BJ puppy for two new cars!
 Bragging?
 I guess, but your car isn't your best friend, right?

 This 4 months old male puppy out of AKC Ch.
 Fannie Mae O'BJ, shows what you should be looking for.
 The ideal Toy Fox Terrier head has equal proportions and parallel planes.
 That means in profile the muzzle is at the same angle as the flat topskull (the part from eyes to back head) with no hint of Chihuahua roundness.

 Why?
-Most toy breeds couldn't care less about catching a mouse but please remember, the Toy Fox Terrier is in the UKC Terrier group, the original registry for the breed.
+Well, most toy breeds couldn't care less about catching a mouse but please remember, the Toy Fox Terrier is in the UKC Terrier group, the original registry for the breed.
 He's a Terrier in a Toy dog body.
 That makes him an ideal lap dog but with the strong physique and vibrant health that is the hallmark of a working terrier.
 That, and nothing less, is what Bill and I founded our TFT breeding program on.
 By the way, my TFTs have a "terrier mouth" capable of gnawing a raw shank bone or drumstick - and they get both twice a week!